Understanding Childhood Apraxia of Speech: A Parent's Guide

 Motor-Based Approaches

 These focus on helping your child's brain and mouth work together more effectively.
-We're literally helping them build those neural pathways that got a bit mixed up.
+We are actively assisting them in constructing the neural pathways that may have become disorganised.

 Multi-Sensory Techniques